What is a brass core chip?

 What is the controversy over brass core chips?

-• Counterfeit Brass Core Chips, Information You Need To Know
+• Counterfeit Brass Core Chips, Information You Need to Know

 • Brass Core Investigation Interim Report - May 3, 2002